filakhtov/gentoo-use-docs/media-libs/mesa.md

 This flag must only be enabled on hardened systems.

-### pic
-Pass the `-Dasm=false` option to the meson build command.
-Disable Assembly code that is used for performance optimization on `x86` platform in order to build PIC (position independent code) libraries (however, `-fPIC` compiler flag must be set in order to do so).

-This flag should be enabled on hardened systems or if there is an explicit need for the PIC libraries.

 ### selinux
 Pass the `-Dselinux=true` option to the meson build command.
 Use the `libselinux` library to check if the SELinux restricts executable code in the heap memory and avoids using it for executable section allocation if it is restricted.
 This is necessary when running under the SELinux-restricted kernel.